Placer County

 Knowledge of:

-• Wild animals of the region, including feeding, sleeping, hunting and mating habits, environment and general life cycles.
+• Wild animals of the region, including feeding, sleeping, and mating habits, environment, and general life cycles.

-• Diseases and parasites affecting wild animals and/or transmitted by them.
+• Diseases and parasites affecting and transmitted by wildlife.

-• An integrated pest management approach that includes the use of both nonlethal and lethal management methods.
+• Integrated, progressive wildlife management approaches that include the use of both nonlethal and lethal methods.

 Ability to:

-• Effectively set traps and snares with regard to safety of domestic and range animals; attract wild animals with bait, scent or calls.
+• Safely and effectively set snares and traps of up to eighty-five (85) cubic feet for domestic and range animals; attract wild animals with bait, scent, or calls.

-• Humanely perform euthanasia procedures to ensure safe treatment of wild animals in accordance with standard operational procedures including properly measure drugs and use hypodermic syringes for chemical restraint and euthanasia.
+• Humanely perform euthanasia to ensure proper treatment of wild animals in accordance with standard operational procedures.

-• Work effectively in stressful situations, exercise good judgment and make sound decisions under a variety of situations.
+• Work effectively in stressful situations, exercise good judgment, and make sound decisions.

-• Use various hand and power tools including shovels, rakes, axes and chain saws; operate all terrain vehicles and boats.
+• Use various hand and power tools including shovels, rakes, axes, and chainsaws.

 • Work effectively with hunting dogs as required.